MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Get-Module.md

 imported module in the current session, the commands actually run on the remote computer.

-You can use this parameter to get modules from computers and devices that are not running the Windows operating system, and computers that have Windows PowerShell, but do not have Windows PowerShell remoting enabled.
+You can use this parameter to get modules from computers and devices that are not running the Windows operating system, and computers that have PowerShell, but do not have PowerShell remoting enabled.

 The **CimSession** parameter gets all modules in the **CIMSession**.
 However, you can import only CIM-based and Cmdlet Definition XML (CDXML)-based modules.